Florida man who allegedly said he wants to set record and kill 100 people in mass shooting is arrested

 Authorities say Wix was arrested Friday at a supermarket in Daytona Beach Shores on a charge of making written threats to kill.
 The sheriff's news release says Wix told detectives he didn't own firearms but was fascinated with mass shootings.

 Wix wrote in the messages that he was willing to die while committing a mass shooting and was hoping to have someone help him, CBS Orlando affiliate WKMG-TV reports.
-He said he wanted to shoot into a large crowd from three miles away.
+In the messages, Wix wrote that he was willing to die while committing a mass shooting and was hoping to have someone help him, records show.
+He also said he wanted to shoot into a large crowd from three miles away.

 "A good 100 kills would be nice," he said in one text, according to WKMG.